Michael A. Taylor Preview, Player Props: Twins vs. Rangers

 Rangers Pitching Rankings

-- The 8.3 strikeouts per nine innings compiled by the Rangers pitching staff ranks 24th in the league.
+- The Rangers pitching staff ranks 24th in the league with a collective 8.3 strikeouts per nine innings.

-- The Rangers' 4.03 team ERA ranks 12th among all league pitching staffs.
+- The Rangers have a 4.06 team ERA that ranks 13th across all MLB pitching staffs.

-- Rangers pitchers combine to surrender the seventh-fewest home runs in baseball (138 total, 1.1 per game).
+- Rangers pitchers combine to surrender 143 total home runs at a clip of 1.1 per game (to rank 11th in the league).

-- The left-hander last appeared on Saturday against the Milwaukee Brewers, when he went 3 2/3 innings, allowing three earned runs while giving up seven hits.
+- His most recent time out came on Saturday against the Milwaukee Brewers, when the righty threw five innings, surrendering three earned runs while allowing seven hits.

-- In 24 games this season, the 32-year-old has a 4.27 ERA and 9.3 strikeouts per nine innings, while allowing a batting average of .245 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.